andre-j3sus/ist-meic-notes/2nd-semester/sec/03-broadcast-primitives.md

 There are two algorithms:

 * **Authenticated Echo Broadcast**: uses authenticated perfect links, but it requires exchanges a quadratic number of messages;
+  * 1st round: sender disseminates msg to all processes;
+  * 2nd round: processes echo the message to all processes;
+  * Deliver only when received more than a quorum of echoes;
 * **Signed Echo Broadcast**: uses digital signatures - costly;
+  * Witnesses authenticate a request not by sending an echo, but by signing the request.

 So **Byzantine quorums** are used:
 * In the crash failure model, **majority** is enough (`N/2 + 1`) - intersection of two majorities is not empty;